jason-christopher/reading-notes/Code-401/class27.md

 * Create a number of these records for each of your books.
 Set the status as ***Available*** for at least some records and ***On loan*** for others.
 If the status is **not** ***Available***, then also set a future ***Due back*** date.

 Source: <https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Admin_site#registering_models>

+## Things I want to know more about

+* But why?
+What does this do that other tools don't?